farTooOld/Level_DOB_Telescope/README.md

 Code is set for 0.5 Deg's Accuracy.
 Code reflects Calibration of the specific MPU-6050 being used (each 6050 can be different).
 If inaccurate, User will need to learn how to Calibrate the MPU-6050 and tweak the code (search YouTube, Internet).

+( I may tweak the Code to enable User input of Calibration Factor via user's system's Terminal...
+I'll think about it...)

 If accuracy is Not far-off, you can use Shim's (paper/etc) under appropriate edge to compensate (it's much easier than Calibrating, especially for Non Geek's).

 The Circuit is simple and does not require a Schematic.
 The version shown uses a PCB that I CNC-Milled but, you can use a BreadBoard or ProtoBoard-PCB... that's up to you.